aiaemx/disboard-server-icon-scraper/README.md

 ``pip install cloudscraper``
 ``pip install beautifulsoup4``

-**I am not responsible if you get IP-banned from disboard.ord or discord.com**
+**I am not responsible if you get IP-banned from disboard.org or discord.com**